Peruvian Amazon Company: Casement Report

-The company participated in abuses and criminal actions against laborers in the area, with its Peruvian overseers using force and even killing to suppress the workers.
+The company participated in abuses and criminal actions against labourers in the area, with its Peruvian overseers using force and even killing to suppress the workers.
 An investigative report by Roger Casement, British consul, exposed the abuses, embarrassing British members of the company's board.
 They put pressure on Arana to improve operations.
 A movement grew to stop the abuse and eventually led to the end of the company.
 The Anti-Slavery and Aborigines Protection Society was one of the activist groups working to stop the abuses.

-W. E. Hardenburg wrote a scathing article in the British magazine Truth.
-The British government in 1910 sent the consul-general Roger Casement to investigate.
+In response to the revelations published in Hardenburg's scathing article, the British government in 1910 sent the consul-general Roger Casement to investigate.
 His report also denounced the operations of the PAC.
-A 1912 book by Hardenburg, which contained edited extracts of Casement's report, was described by its editor as "perhaps the most terrible page in the whole history of commercialism."
-A Select Committee of the House of Commons published a paper on the investigations in 1913.
-The British Board of Directors was considered not criminally liable under the Slave Trade Acts due to the fact they were uninvolved the actual operations in Peru.
-However, the Parliament and others moved to tighten up anti-slavery laws.
-World War I interrupted this work.
+A 1912 book by Hardenburg, which contained edited extracts of Casement's report, was described by its editor as "perhaps the most terrible page in the whole history of commercialism".

+A few years earlier, Casement exposed the Congo Free State and the genocide in the Congo in an investigative report.
+That ordeal gave him first-hand experience with the rubber industry.
+In describing the atrocities of the Putumayo, Casement used a variety of terms to convey the terror.
+Some include: "syndicate of crime", "reign of terror", "piracy and terrorization", "not merely slavery but extermination", and "a crime against humanity".

+Casement arrived at La Chorrera in September 1910 to interview the Barbadian men still employed by the Peruvian Amazon Company.
+For the safety of the Barbadians, Casement arranged to buy out their remaining debt and send them to Brazil.
+It was believed that if they returned to Iquitos, they would either disappear or be blamed by Peruvian officials and the company for the Putumayo genocide.
+On 21 November, the Liberal dropped off fifteen Barbadian men at a small port in Brazil, freeing them from the Putumayo.
+Their first-hand accounts were instrumental to Casement's report and exposing the company.

+Casement's report focused on the English subjects employed by the company: the Barbadians.
+Between 1904 and 1905, the company hired around 200 men from the island of Barbados on two-year contracts.
+Gambling and 'extortionate prices' extended their contracts, essentially making them peons working for the company.
+Instead of becoming labourers as promised, they were "acting as armed bullies and terrorists over the surrounding native population".
+Detailed firsthand accounts implicating both the Barbadians and plantation chiefs were documented by Casement in his report.
+These included multiple instances of cruelty and murder, often at the orders of the plantation staff.